-- Become a family of eight schools, including two primary schools and one secondary school currently under construction, which work collegiately to provide high quality education that deals effectively with socio-economic disadvantage. - Founded a lean and nimble central services team, led by an experienced Director of Performance and Operations, to ensure the statutory obligations of the Trust are fulfilled and to give strength to the business framework that supports our schools. - Established a Teaching School Hub which leads professional training for teachers in Tower Hamlets and Hackney, with accreditation for providing ITT (initial teacher training) and a commitment to the development of support staff. - Set up our charitable foundation the Mulberry Schools Foundation which raises money to support students, their families and our community. - Developed a 'Knowledge and Innovation Hub', which informs and promotes our entrepreneurial system-wide work across London. - Created a Trust-level enrichment offer focused on STEM, the arts and global education.
+- Become a family of eight schools, including two primary schools and six secondary schools, which work collegiately to provide high quality education that deals effectively with socio-economic disadvantage. - Founded a lean and nimble Executive Services Team, led by an experienced Chief Officer for Performance and Operations, to ensure the statutory obligations of the Trust are fulfilled and to give strength to the business framework that supports our schools. - Established a Teaching School Hub which leads professional training for teachers in Tower Hamlets and Hackney, with accreditation for providing ITT (initial teacher training) and a commitment to the development of support staff. - Set up our charitable foundation the Mulberry Schools Foundation which raises money to support students, their families and our community. - Developed a 'Knowledge and Innovation Hub', which informs and promotes our entrepreneurial system-wide work across London. - Created a Trust-level enrichment offer focused on STEM, the arts and global education.

-Governance is strong with a board of Trustees that have the skills at senior level to secure the good stewardship of finance and other resources, holding the principals, the central services team and CEO to account for what we do.
+Governance is strong with a board of Trustees that have the skills at senior level to secure the good stewardship of finance and other resources, holding the Principals, the Executive Services Team and CEO to account for what we do.
 Trustees have local knowledge and connections.
 All are committed to eradicating the disadvantages experienced in families where financial resources are stretched too thin - known in policy terms currently as 'levelling up' - and where the intersections of race, faith, class, gender and special needs add to the challenge for children.
 We do this with a successful 'can-do' approach that is nuanced to context, fosters confidence and breaks down barriers.

 The Mulberry Schools Trust is an involved contributor to system-wide school improvement in London.
-In the past five years, the Trust has supported at the request of the Regional Schools Commissioners five well-known schools facing challenging circumstances.
+In the past five years, the Trust has supported at the request of the DfE Regional Directors five well-known schools facing challenging circumstances.
 We engage in other less complex partnership work with schools too.
 Our philosophy is built on a model of 'place-based change' which is framed within strong contextual knowledge and a commitment to high quality education for every child.
 We believe the civic leadership of school MATs to be an important component of a school-led system which brings out the best in everyone and this belief drives our work.